Stuart Forster travels to Alberta and experiences exploring Calgary by bicycle and on foot.

 Though Calgary is the home to well over a million people, I didn’t feel intimidated or overwhelmed by the size of the city.
 Beyond the skyscrapers of its compact downtown, Calgary tends to be characterised by low-rise buildings.
 Perhaps ironically, one of the best places to see that is from the observation deck of the Calgary Tower.
-The 191-metre landmark opened to the public on 30 June 1968 and celebrates turning 50 during 2018.
+The 191-metre landmark opened to the public on 30 June 1968.

 Cycling and walking in Calgary

 This isn’t one of those North American cities in which you have to rely on a car (or taxi) to get about.
 Buses and trams (known locally as CTrains) are options for urban journeys.
 Central Calgary is also crisscrossed by a network of multi-user pathways utilised by both cyclists and pedestrians.
 I noted locals were using the pathway to commute and for leisure while making my way to points of interest around the city.

 If you enjoy cycling but want to avoid the hassle of heading to a store to pick up a rental bicycle, hire a bike from Nomad Gear Rentals.
 The clue is in the company’s name: it delivers bicycles, locks and cycling helmets to hotels and AirBnB properties across the city and then picks the equipment up.
 After a leisurely breakfast, I took charge of a cycle outside my hotel, in the East Village, then set off to cycle along the Bow River.

 A year-round tourism destination